William of Ockham: Logic

+Philosophy of Time

+William of Ockham believed that eternity was exclusive to God.
+He rejected the concept of the aevum as a special measure of duration of for angels.
+He also said it is not proper to call eternity a measure of duration.
+In Ockham's view, there was only one measure of duration, time, which was shared by all creation.

 Theological thought

 Church authority

 William of Ockham denied papal infallibility and often went into conflict with the pope.
-However despite his conflicts with the papacy he did not renounce the Roman Catholic Church.
+As a result, some theologians have viewed him as a proto-Protestant.
+However, despite his conflicts with the papacy he did not renounce the Roman Catholic Church.
 Ockham also held that councils of the Church were fallible, he held that any individual could err on matters of faith, and councils being composed of multiple fallible individuals could err.
 He thus foreshadowed some elements of Luther's view of sola scriptura.

 Church and State

 Ockham taught the separation of church and state, believing that the pope and emperor should be separate.

+Ockham adversed papal plenitudo potestatis: even the famous allegory of the Sun-Pope/Moon-Emperor is contradicted by Our Lord, who, while admitting the greater/lower opposition (Ockham holds spiritual power and the Church's own functions in the highest esteem; in this sense, and only in this sense, does he consider them of greater importance), does not concede to the Curialists, defenders of the fullness of papal power, the argument that the Moon originated from the Sun.

+According to Ockham, the Pope obtains his power from the Council and, therefore, from the whole of all believers.
+In the same way, the elected Emperor is depositary of a power whose origin lies in the people who are always the authentic sovereign.

+Occkham developed in canon law the theories that Marsilius of Padua had promoted in civil law (e.g. popular sovereignty).